alexandertrefz/essence/packages/vscode-extension/README.md

 off.
 A narrowed run leaves the coverage marks exactly where the last whole run put them, so nothing repaints on the keystroke it was meant to make cheap.

-Four settings, all read by the server: `essence.tests.enabled` stops the automatic runs while leaving every gesture above working — a run you ask for still runs, and still says what it found — `essence.tests.skipTags` names tags no run selects, `essence.tests.debounce` is how long a burst of edits may be before it costs a run, and `essence.tests.coverage` counts what each run reaches.
+Three settings, all read by the server, all about you rather than the project:
+`essence.tests.enabled` stops the automatic runs while leaving every gesture above working — a run you ask for still runs, and still says what it found — `essence.tests.debounce` is how long a burst of edits may be before it costs a run, and `essence.tests.coverage` counts what each run reaches.
+What the _project_ says about its tests — the tags an everyday run leaves out, whether the declarations' own goals run — lives in its `essence.json`, and the live session reads it there, so the editor and `essence test` never disagree about which tests exist.
+The extension knows that file: it is edited as JSON with comments, completed and checked against the bundled schema, and a mistake in it shows up in Problems on the line that made it.

 **Debug** — the profile in the Test Explorer and the lens above a `test` or a `suite` — steps through the test itself.
 The file is compiled with its tests